hoang-tillpos/data-assessment/README.md

-We have made an cloud insights system for multifranchise to sell their pizzas in the following channels:
+We a design cloud insights system for multifranchise to sell their pizzas in the following channels:
 - external onsite POS with an SQL DB  from onsite server
   - data feed agent can be built with onsite server to pull the data from the catering system
 - external online ordering with webhook notifications triggered from onsite server, and shift totalling APIs from their cloud endpoints
 - external coprporate catering management system with SQL DB, and bulk data exports generated from onsite server
   - data feed agent can be built with onsite server to pull the data from the catering system

-We are looking for a data engineer to build a data warehouse and build the following dashboard for the business:
+The software and schemas are all the same, but they are all installed in 1000 physical sites.

 As a data engineer, you will design the data ingestion including, schemas, pipelines, environment setup and  testing.

 Bonus points: ability to design and refine queries for business needs.

+We are looking for a data engineer to build a data warehouse and build the following dashboard for the business:

 - Consumer behaviour: what time of day for each merchant segment where the orders mostly be made?
 - Labour preparation: how busy would each merchant restaurant be?